FranKBrownn/rock-paper-scissors-game/README.md

 ### unfixed bugs
 i have discoved one bug where one game reset. if one of the players had 2 or more lives when the game was over the losing player would only recive 2 lives instead of 3 this bug would be solved by clicking the play again button again.

+## Deployment

+he site was deployed to GitHub pages.
+The steps to deploy are as follows:
+In the GitHub repository, navigate to the Settings tab From the source section drop-down menu, select the Master Branch Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

+The live link can be found here - https://8000-frankbrownn-rockpapersc-qeirrfuh3e7.ws-eu47.gitpod.io/

+## credits
+### content
+i got the logos for my work form fontawesome https://fontawesome.com/